raniceyue/questcrunch/_pages/index.md

   - image_path: /images/phase0.svg
     alt: "placeholder image 2"
     title: "Project Proposal"
-    excerpt: 'Phase 0 was when we conceptualised our idea of our application, the problems we our application wanted to address, and the solutions that we wanted to provide in our application, through our Project Proposal.'
+    excerpt: 'Phase 0 was when we conceptualised our idea of our application, the problems our application wanted to address, and the solutions that we wanted to provide in our application, through our Project Proposal.'
     url: "/our-process/#project-proposal"
     btn_label: "Read More"
     btn_class: "btn--primary"